"... remote Pimlico, a distant outpost of Empire where even the bus numbers were unrecognisable."

 The line is equipped for automatic operation throughout, and trains are normally driven in this mode, with the drivers' work being limited to starting the automatics at each station and operating the doors.

 The tubes were the first constructed with the new increased diameters chosen to reduce air resistance.
 Depending on the type of lining (concrete, bolted iron, flexible iron), the actual diameter varies between 3.71m (12'2") and 3.86m (12'8").

 Because the line was deliberately designed to interconnect with existing lines, it has an unusually large proportion of interchanges: every station but one is either served by National Rail or another Underground line.
 Cross-platform interchange was also viewed as important; it is provided at five different stations.
 In two cases - Oxford Circus and Stockwell - the tracks were taken around the outside of the existing platforms, which were then shared.
 At Euston and Highbury & Islington the work was more complex: the existing island platform became the interchange platform for one direction of travel, while a new island was created for the other direction and one track of each line diverted into it.
 Finally, at Finsbury Park, there were two separate island platforms for the Piccadilly Line and the Northern Line; these were reconstructed as northbound and southbound platforms and the Northern Line was cut back to Drayton Park in consequence.

 The normal service runs between Brixton and either Seven Sisters or Walthamstow.
 Currently no trains terminate at Victoria.

-Between Seven Sisters and Brixton the peak service is 34tph and the off-peak 24tph (27tph on Saturday afternoons).
+Between Seven Sisters and Brixton the peak service is 34tph and the off-peak 26⅔tph (24tph early mornings and late evenings).
 Between Walthamstow and Seven Sisters it is 26tph in the peak and 18tph off-peak.